 I'm a member of the coach team at Know You More, a social enterprise that is working to extend access to coaching, especially for young people.
 In 2018, Know You More won the prestigious International Award for Coaching, awarded by the European Mentoring and Coaching Council (EMCC).

-I am an Associate Certified Coach (ACC) and a Certified Professional Co-Active Coach (CPCC).
+I am a Professional Certified Coach (PCC) and a Certified Professional Co-Active Coach (CPCC).
 I am also an accredited CAPP Strengths Profile partner and a qualified, though no longer practising, Dramatherapist.
-I abide by the International Coaching Federation (ICF) code of ethics and I hold current DBS (Disclosure and Barring Service) clearance for working with young and vulnerable people.
+As a member of the International Coaching Federation (ICF) I abide by their code of ethics and I participate in regular individual and group supervision to improve my practice and assure the quality of my work.

-I donate coaching hours to the Humanitarian Coaching Network, supporting leaders working in humanitarian organisations around the world.
+I volunteer to provide International Leadership Coaching for the Humanitarian Coaching Network, supporting leaders working in humanitarian organisations around the world, working with individuals who are often working in complex, highly stressful environments.

-I am an Associate Coach with BetterUp, an international online coaching company, whose mission is: 'To help professionals everywhere pursue their lives with greater clarity, purpose, and passion.'
+I am a Fellow Coach with BetterUp, an international online coaching company, whose mission is: 'To help professionals everywhere pursue their lives with greater clarity, purpose, and passion.'
+I have completed the BetterUp Conscious Business Coaching certification.

-meaning: 1 the best you can get 2 an outstanding or excellent person or thing 3 to be highly enjoyable, desirable, or impressive
+meaning: 1 the best you can be 2 an outstanding or excellent person or thing 3 to be highly enjoyable, desirable, or impressive 4 to be at the top of your game

 The back story